braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 {% endtabs %}

 ### Interactive Content Cards
 Content Cards can be leveraged to create interactive experiences for your users.
 In the demo below, we have a Content Card pop-up appear at checkout providing users last-minute promotions.
 Well-placed cards like this are a great way to give users a "nudge" toward specific user actions.

-{% include video.html id="76ivkU6Zmdg" align="center" %}
+#### Dashboard Configuration

+The configuration for interactive Content Cards are relatively simple.
+The key-value pair set up is an arbitrary discount percentage.
+We also have our `class_type` set as `coupon_code` which is how we filter for that specific type of Content Card on the checkout screen.
+In the code, we ask for an array of only coupons via the `class_type` filter, because we only have one coupon, we just query for the first item in the array and that will render the object into a view to display on-screen.

+#### Backend Explanation

+Next, let’s display the object on-screen.
+Here are all the values we are providing our custom view for its UI/UX behavior.
+Notice the view itself is source-independent, meaning we are configuring the view with non Braze types.
+This view does not care if the imageUrl value is provided by a Braze Content Card or from your own data.
+The view is not looking for any ABKContentCard classes, just a String type that is used to render the image.
+The focus here is that it is a reusable view, looking for an imageUrl and that imageUrl could come from anywhere.
+Food for thought.

 #### Interactable View<br><br>

 {% tabs %}